-Following the state's regulations means e-bikes that aren't necessarily pedal-assisted (those with motorcycle-style throttles) will be allowed on pathways in town including the Gore Valley Trail and the North Recreation Path, as long as the motors in those bikes don’t assist them at speeds faster than 20 mph.
+Following the state’s regulations means e-bikes that aren’t necessarily pedal-assisted (those with motorcycle-style throttles) will be allowed on pathways in town including the Gore Valley Trail and the North Recreation Path, as long as those bikes aren’t able to travel faster than 20 mph.

 Mayor Dave Chapin asked how a person can tell the difference between a Class I, Class II or Class III e-bike.